ApryseSDK/pdftron-react-native/README.md

 ```

 ##### selectAnnotation
-To select the specified annotation in the current document.
+Select the specified annotation in the current document.

 Parameters: